 Better Places 2030 builds on the United Nations Sustainable Developpement Goals.
-With our CSR strategy, we contribute directly to 10 out of 17 of theses goals, with a strong focus on the "Sustainable cities and communities" objective.
+With our Sustainability strategy, we contribute directly to 10 out of 17 of theses goals, with a strong focus on the "Sustainable cities and communities" objective.
 The external recognitions that we received for our relentless efforts make us proud.

 Based on the Group risk assessment of long-term climate change risks delivered in 2019, the Group will work on adaptation plans for its standing assets.